How to Buy Your First Surfboard

 1. Get a second hand banger

-Many factors contribute to buying your first surfboard such as budget, weight and how often you’ll use it, but the only thing that matters when you’re out in the water is getting as many waves as you can, whilst bearing in mind you’ll be buying a board that will get knocked about a bit.
-It’s inevitable that as a novice surfer you’re going to ding your board putting it in the car, carrying it down steps, stupidly leaning it upright on a windy day, but that’s cool, it adds battle scars and memories.
-So my advice is to start on a used board, then those dings won’t be as painful, it’ll keep your cost-to-wave ratio down and you’ll will be upgrading in no time.
+Many factors contribute to buying your first surfboard such as budget, weight and how often you’ll use it, but the only thing that matters when you’re out in the water is getting as many waves as you can.
+It’s inevitable that as a novice surfer you’re going to bash your board about putting it in the car, carrying it down steps, stupidly leaning it upright on a windy day, but that’s fine, it adds battle scars and memories.
+If you start on a used board, then those dings won’t be as painful, it’ll keep your cost-to-wave ratio down and you’ll will be upgrading in no time.

 2. Don’t sell yourself short

-Foamies, or soft tops, or foam boards, or swellies, whatever you want to call them are great fun for everyone.
+Foamies / soft tops / swellies etc are great fun for everyone.
 They are easy to learn on and perfect for mastering the basics.
 This is due to their buoyancy, which makes paddling and wave catching as easy as possible.
 They are also extremely forgiving and won’t poke your eye out if you get knocked in the head.
-An 8ft foamie should do most adults just fine, 9ft if you’re rather large, 7ft for small women and 6ft for kids.
+An 8ft foamie should do most adults just fine, 9ft if you’re rather large, 7ft for slight females and 6ft for kids.

-Foamies are now a part of a lot of pro surfers quivers due to the mega fun times they offer and the PR from brands such as catch surf.
+Foamies are now a part of a lot of pro surfers quivers due to the mega fun times they offer and the PR from brands.
 They are also increasingly funtional for the more advanced surfer.
-Check Harry Timson above getting mega barrelled in France on one.
+Check Harry Timson in the main shot getting properly barrelled in France on one and Nikita Robb out here in Sri Lanka also getting some shade.

 4. Maybe a Mal?

-If you plan on surfing often you might want to consider getting a mal (longboard 9ft+) or a mini mal (7’2 – 9ft) as A. You’ll probably feel more proud walking down the beach with a ‘hardboard’ and B. You will actually outgrow the limitations of the foamie quite quickly.
-Second hand mals hold their value, so budget £200 for an alright one, £300 for something really nice.
+This is an updated version of an article I original wrote 8 years ago (ouch) where I suggested that you might want to get a mini mal.
+In a massive plot twist this style of board is now more popular than ever and they have even adopted a new name – the mid length.
+Whatever you want to call them the reasons for choosing this style for your first board remain the same.
+You’ll probably feel more proud walking down the beach with a ‘hardboard’ and hopefully will outgrow the limitations of the foamie quite quickly.
+Second hand mals (mid-lenghts now) hold their value, so budget £200 for an alright one, £300 for something really nice around £300+ for a decent second hand one.
 If you want something to last a while, go against what I suggested at the start and get a custom board that’s perfect for you.
-Watershed in Newquay do beautiful customs as do Quiver surfboards and you will feel like a surfing superstar strolling down the beach with that baby (as long as your fins are facing the right way and your wetsuit isn’t back to front)
+Another article on that here.
+Watershed in Newquay do beautiful customs as do Quiver surfboards You will feel like a surfing superstar strolling down the beach with that baby (as long as your fins are facing the right way and your wetsuit isn’t back to front).
+Here’s a clip of me on a Quiver Surfboards 6’6 (my third one from them) in Bali, way before they were cool.

 5. It’s a keeper